nfauconn/ft_printf/README.md

 ### 🔧 Development Practices and Tools 🔧

-- **Makefile Creation:** Compile source files, including a static custom library (libft), into the required static library
+- **Makefile Creation:** Compile source files, into the required static library

 - **Code Structuring and Extensibility:** Writing well-structured and extensible code, which is crucial for the maintenance and scalability of software projects.